-The main tool that we use in this paper is Langer's spectral theory of definitizable operators in Krein spaces, see [59].
-Our differential operator A is a nonnegative selfadjoint operator with a nonempty resolvent set in the Krein space $L^2_w(I)$.
-This is a special kind of a definitizable operator that admits a spectral function E defined on $\mathbb{R} \setminus \{0\}$ which behaves similarly to the spectral function of a self-adjoint operator in a Hilbert space with a possible exception of two critical points 0 and ∞ .
-A critical point is called regular if E_t is bounded in a neighbourhood of that point.
+The main tool that we use in this paper is Langer's spectral theory of definitizable operators in Krein spaces, see [71].
+Our differential operator A is a nonnegative self-adjoint operator with a nonempty resolvent set in the Krein space $L^2_w(I)$.
+This is a special kind of a definitizable operator that admits a spectral function E which behaves similarly to the spectral function of a self-adjoint operator in a Hilbert space with a possible exception at its critical points which are contained in the set $\{0, \infty\}$, for details see Sect.
+2. A critical point is called regular if E is bounded in a neighbourhood of that point.
 Otherwise, a critical point is called singular.
-By $c_s(A) \subseteq \{0,\infty\}$ we denote the set of singular critical points of A and by $c_r(A) \subseteq \{0,\infty\}$ the set of regular critical points of A.
+By $c_r(A)$ we denote the set of regular critical points of A and by $c_s(A)$ the set of singular critical points of A.

-In the case of discrete spectrum of the differential operator A, the Riesz basis property of A is equivalent to the regularity of the critical point ∞ , see [16, Proposition 4.1].
-This fact and the paper of Beals [5] were motivation for [16, 18, 33, 76, 8, 9, 34, 57, 15] to study definitizability and the regularity of the critical point infinity for differential operators; see also a detailed survey by Fleige [35].
+In the case of discrete spectrum of the differential operator A, the Riesz basis property of A is equivalent to the regularity of the critical point ∞ , see [21, Proposition 4.1].
+This fact and the paper of Beals [6] were motivation for [10,11,20,21,23,39,41,68,94] to study definitizability and the regularity of the critical point infinity for differential operators; see also a detailed survey by Fleige [42].

-The regularity of both critical points of A is equivalent to A being similar to self-adjoint operator in a Hilbert space.
-This fact was used by Ćurgus and Najman in [17] to prove that the operator associated with (1.1) where $w(x) = \operatorname{sgn}(x)$, r = 1and $I = \mathbb{R}$ is similar to a self-adjoint operator in the Hilbert space $L^2(\mathbb{R})$.
-This result was reproved and generalized by Krein space and other methods by several authors, see [19, 20, 36, 48, 32, 49, 50, 52, 58].
+The regularity of both critical points of A is equivalent to A being similar to a self-adjoint operator in a Hilbert space.
+This fact was used by Ćurgus and Najman in [22] to prove that the operator associated with (1.1) where $w(x) = \operatorname{sgn}(x), r = 1$ and $I = \mathbb{R}$ is similar to a self-adjoint operator in the Hilbert space $L^2(\mathbb{R})$.
+This result was reproved and generalized by Krein space and other methods by several authors, see [24, 25, 38, 43, 57, 59, 60, 62, 69].